ast0414/semit/docs/index.md

 ## Setup
 ### Dataset Preparation
 #### Source and Target Domain
-We use K-MNIST as our source domain and MNIST as our target domain.
-In other words, our model aims to translate images of the Kannada numeral to ones look like typical arabic numerals.
+We use MNIST as our source domain and K-MNIST as our target domain.
+In other words, our model aims to translate images of the Kannada numeral to ones look like typical arabic numerals for domain adaptation.

 #### Amount of Supervision
-Assuming that a well-studied target domain dataset is available, we use the complete MNIST dataset with all labels.
-On the other hand, we do experiments with several possible scenarios regarding the source domain dataset.
+Assuming that a well-studied source domain dataset is available, we use the complete MNIST dataset with all labels.
+On the other hand, we do experiments with several possible scenarios regarding the target domain dataset.
 Specifically, we compare the classification accuracy of the translated images when we use the K-MNIST training set with no labels, partial labels, and all labels.

 #### Preprocessing
 We use resized 32x32 images for the development convenience which are then normalized to the range of [0, 1] by default.
 Our translator models use shifted and re-scaled data whose range is [-1, 1].